xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### ParallelAsync

- Parallel runs multiple tasks in parallel and returns multiple tasks. `OnOkAsync` will await all the task and call the given function.
+ Parallel runs multiple tasks in parallel and returns multiple tasks. `BindAsync` will await all the task and call the given function.

 ### Unwarp